Pro1d/proXo/README.md

 It loads `.ply` files ([Stanford PLY - Wikipedia](https://en.wikipedia.org/wiki/PLY_(file_format))) exported from [Blender](https://www.blender.org/).

 ## Requirement
-* For the sample, the only external library needed is [SDL 1.2](https://www.libsdl.org/index.php).
-It can be installed on Ubuntu with: `sudo apt-get install libsdl1.2-dev`
+* For the sample, the only external libraries needed are [SDL 1.2](https://www.libsdl.org/index.php) and [SDL\_Image](https://www.libsdl.org/projects/SDL_image/).
+They can be installed on Ubuntu with: `sudo apt-get install libsdl1.2-dev libsdl-image1.2-dev`

 ## Coming soon
  * *Textures (diffuse, specular, normal, ...) for the ray tracer*